 Fanning JP, Nyong J, Scott IA, Aroney CN, Walters DL.
 Routine invasive strategies versus selective invasive strategies for unstable angina and non-ST elevation myocardial infarction in the stent era.
 The Cochrane database of systematic reviews.
 2016.

-Justin Morgenstern.
-Heparin for Acute Coronary Syndrome: an evidence review, First10EM, 2019.
+Morgenstern, J. Heparin for Acute Coronary Syndrome: an evidence review, First10EM, January 7, 2019.
 Available at:

 Some other trials